Blueprint – Understanding Schedules

 Figure 9.2C Examples of various door-schedule formats.
 The information on a door schedule is dictated by the complexity and size of the project.

 The “mark” heading in door and window schedules usually refers to the window or door location on the blueprint.
-In other words, on the floor plan of each level of the , windows and doors are drawn within the wall layout.
+In other words, on the floor plan of each level of the house, windows and doors are drawn within the wall layout.
 The architect assigns a number to each window and door beginning with 1.

 Understanding Schedules 225